d3fc/d3fc/packages/d3fc-element/README.md

 element.requestRedraw({ measure: true });

+// Some time later...
 setTimeout(() => {
-  xScale.domain([0, 5]);
+  // A change requiring a redraw occurs... xScale.domain([0, 5]);
-  // Only data has changed so don't measure element.requestRedraw();
+  // As only data changed, don't trigger a measure... element.requestRedraw();
 }, 1000);
 ```